BATS in talks to buy KCG's FX trading platform Hotspot

 The regulatory pressures could cause more banks to shift their big voice-based orders at the center of the currency market scandal to more transparent electronic systems.
 That in turn has made Hotspot, which has a client base of banks, professional trading firms and institutional investors, a desirable commodity.

-Separately, foreign exchange broker FXCM Inc, which unlike Hotspot is retail-focused, was reeling on Friday after its customers lost more than $200 million from the surging Swiss franc, forcing the company to seek emergency capital.
+Separately, foreign exchange broker FXCM Inc FXCM.N, which unlike Hotspot is retail-focused, was reeling on Friday after its customers lost more than $200 million from the surging Swiss franc, forcing the company to seek emergency capital.

 Regulators worldwide have been cracking down on trading practices and platforms in all asset classes.